The Most Extensive Lingopie Review [Full Feature Breakdown]

 Flashcards

-Lingopie’s flashcards are similar to dedicated flashcard apps like Anki, but using a simpler algorithm for review.
+Lingopie’s flashcards are similar to dedicated flashcard apps like Anki, using a SRS (Spaced Repetition System) for the efficient intervals in reviewing.

 These Flashcards have your target language on the front side, and English (or base language) on the back side.